Susan M. Chialastri, DMD, MS

 - foster collaborative, interdisciplinary educational and investigative activities with intramural and extramural programs/institutions

-- serve as the primary academic base within the School of Dentistry and Temple University for teaching and scientific expertise on the core discipline of Periodontology
+- serve as the primary academic base within the School of Dentistry and Temple University for teaching and scientific expertise on the core discipline of periodontology and oral implantology

 Educational Areas of Study

-The Department of Periodontology at The Maurice H. Kornberg School of Dentistry prepares graduate and predoctoral students, as well as practicing dental professionals, for excellence in clinical practice, teaching and research in Periodontology and surgical Implant Dentistry through lectures, demonstrations, laboratory exercises, seminars, literature reviews, individual tutoring, on-line computer learning modules, supervised clinical patient care requirements, competency evaluations, and written/oral examinations.
-The Department of Periodontology offers a Graduate Specialty Program in Periodontology including a Master of Science (MS) degree in Oral Biology, predoctoral instruction in the School of Dentistry's Doctor of Dental Medicine (DMD) Program, and periodic Continuing Education programs.
+The Department of Periodontology and Oral Implantology at Temple University Maurice H. Kornberg School of Dentistry prepares graduate and predoctoral students, as well as practicing dental professionals, for excellence in clinical practice, teaching and research in periodontology and surgical implant dentistry through lectures, demonstrations, laboratory exercises, seminars, literature reviews, individual tutoring, on-line computer learning modules, supervised clinical patient care requirements, competency evaluations, and written/oral examinations.
+The Department of Periodontology and Oral Implantology offers a Graduate Specialty Program in Periodontology including a Master of Science (MS) degree in Oral Biology, predoctoral instruction in the School of Dentistry's Doctor of Dental Medicine (DMD) Program, and periodic Continuing Education programs.

 Research aimed at improving diagnosis, treatment and prevention of human periodontal and peri-implant diseases is an important focus of faculty and graduate students in the Department of Periodontology and Oral Implantology.

-Ongoing research on the microbiological etiology and anti-infective treatment of human periodontitis and infectious peri-implant complications is being conducted by the Department's Oral Microbiology Testing Service (OMTS) Laboratory, under the direction of Dr. Thomas E. Rams, which is one of only three such state and federally-licensed clinical periodontal microbiology reference laboratories in the United States.
+Ongoing research on the microbiological etiology and anti-infective treatment of human periodontitis and infectious peri-implant complications is being conducted by the Department's Oral Microbiology Testing Service (OMTS) Laboratory, under the direction of Dr. Thomas E. Rams, which is the only nationally-based state and federally-licensed clinical periodontal microbiology culture reference laboratory in the United States.

 The Periodontal Diagnostics Research Laboratory, under the direction of Dr. Jasim M. Albandar, is focused on conduct and analysis of human epidemiological studies of periodontal diseases in various population groups, and elucidation of associated risk factors that may be applicable in improving preventive and therapeutic strategies for clinicians.